prasadagv/FoodTrucks/README.md

 # FoodTrucks

-FoodTrucks APIs find the near food trucks based on provided coordinates.
+FoodTrucks APIs finds the food trucks near to the provided location.

 There are 3 APIs for this solution.